Chicago Illinois Tip-Credit Lawyers — Recover Your Owed Tips, Minimum Wages and Overtime Pay

 Some of the illegal practices employers use to avoid paying servers and tipped employees their owed wages include:

-Excessive Amounts of Non-Tipped Work/Dual jobs: It may be illegal to require a tipped employee to perform too much non-tipped work.
+Non-Tipped Work and Excessive Amounts of Non-Tipped Work/Dual jobs: It may be illegal to require a tipped employee to perform non-tipped work while paying that employee the sub-minimum sever wage.
 When an employee performs both tipped and non-tipped job duties, the sub-minimum wage tip credit rate is available only for the hours spent for work performed in the tipped occupation.
-Where tipped employees are assigned to maintenance, or where tipped employees spend more than 20 percent of their time performing general preparation work, maintenance, opening or closing duties, no tip credit may be taken for the time spent in such duties.
+For example, an employer may require tipped employees to spend hours cleaning, sweeping, mopping, washing dishes, rolling silverware and even cleaning bathrooms.
+When such non-tipped work is performed, or where tipped employees spend more than 20 percent of their time performing general preparation work, maintenance, opening or closing duties, no tip credit may be taken for the time spent in such duties.
+Instead, the full minimum wage should be paid the employer.
 Where a substantial amount of time is spent by tipped employees performing non-tipped work, the employer may lose or forfeit the tip credit and the tipped employees may be entitled to receive the full cash minimum wage for all time worked.
+If you are paid the server wage while performing non-tipped work, call 877-419-1008 or by complete our contact form, and we will help recover your owed minimum wages.

 Retention of tips: When an employee is paid less than the minimum wage – that is, paid a tipped credit rate – the law forbids any arrangement between the employer and the tipped employee whereby any part of the tip received becomes the property of the employer.
 A tip is the sole property of the tipped employee.
 Thus, the restaurant cannot keep of part of a server’s tips.
 Where an employer does not strictly observe the tip credit provisions of the FLSA, no tip credit may be claimed and the employee is entitled to receive the full cash minimum wage for all time worked.